Heroes Fund Scholarship (HFS)

 The HFS Recipient SOP governs how and when scholarship funds are awarded.

-- HFS may be used for a student’s first Certificate, Associate’s, Bachelor’s and/or Master’s degree.
+- HFS may be used for a student’s first Certificate at the highest conferred degree level, Associate’s, Bachelor’s and/or Master’s degree.

 - The HFS may only be awarded to recipients who maintain the minimum required GPA for their degree plan (2.0 for Undergraduate degrees, 3.0 for Graduate degrees).